+Procedures Details

-Procedures Details Per Section 2.1.4(p) of the PLDT CG Manual , the Board shall ensure that obtain independent professional advice at the Company's expense a necessary or appropriate to carry out their duties.
-Per Sections 2.2 and 2.3 of the Charters of the Board Committees (AC Charter, GNC Charter, ECC Charter and TSC Charter): • The Committee shall have the resources and authority appropriate to discharge its responsibilities, including the authority to engage and obtain external advice, counsel or consultancy services as it deems appropriate without need for http://www.pldt.com.ph/about/management/Documents/Executive%20Compensation%20Committee%20Charter.pdf.
+Per Section 2.1.4(p) of the PLDT CG Manual, the Board shall ensure that the Board and the Board Committees are enabled to obtain independent professional advice at the Company's expense and have access to Management as they may deem necessary or appropriate to carry out their duties.

-36 A copy of the Executive Compensation Committee Charter is posted at:

-37 A copy of the Technology Strategy Committee Charter is posted at:

-http://www.pldt.com.ph/about/management/Documents/Technology % 20 Strategy % 20 Committee % 20 Charter.pdf.

-Board approval.
+Per Sections 2.2 and 2.3 of the Charters of the Board Committees (AC Charter, GNC Charter, ECC Charter and TSC Charter):

-• The Chairman of the Committee and/or any of its Members/Advisors may meet separately with Management to discuss any matter that the Committee or any of the foregoing persons believe should be discussed privately.
+- The Committee shall have the resources and authority appropriate to discharge its responsibilities, including the authority to engage and obtain external advice, counsel or consultancy services as it deems appropriate without need for Board approval. - The Chairman of the Committee and/or any of its Members/Advisors may meet separately with Management to discuss any matter that the Committee or any of the foregoing persons believe should be discussed privately.
 The Committee may also request any Officer, Executive or employee of the Company or the Company's outside counsel or external auditors to attend a meeting of the Committee or to meet with any Members, Advisors or consultants of the Committee.